 Added by Rebecca Wear Robinson on September 7, 2011 at 12:20pm — No Comments

 Hurricane Irene blasted the East Coast of the U.S. last week.
 Millions of dollars of damage, widespread power outages, and so far 40 deaths reported across seven states.
 Why did so many people die?
 With any natural disaster some tragic accidents occur.
-An 11-year old boy was killed when a tree fell…Continue
+An 11-year old boy was killed when a tree fell through the roof of his…Continue

 Added by Rebecca Wear Robinson on August 31, 2011 at 8:10am — No Comments

 In Chicago we are nearing the end of a summer season of the most violent and unpredictable weather that I have seen in almost 48 years.
 Half a dozen times in two months we’ve gone from some rather benign gray clouds to tornado-force winds and torrential rain within a matter of minutes.
-The summer sound…Continue
+The summer sound of cicadas screeching has been drowned out by the buzz of…Continue

 Added by Rebecca Wear Robinson on August 17, 2011 at 8:00am — No Comments